skacem/skacem.github.io/_posts/2021-10-15-SKU-clustering-BA1.md

 * Too few and your audience my over-generalize your results.

 In this example, we can see from the dendrogram that 3 clusters is the best choice, as the maximum dissimilarity between clusters is at the vertical blue lines.
 However, if the number of clusters is not that obvious we could make use of some automated cut-off selection such as the Elbow Method.
- For more information about determining the number of cluster check out the following [link][https://en.wikipedia.org/wiki/Elbow_method_(clustering)]
+ For more information about determining the number of cluster check out the following [link](https://en.wikipedia.org/wiki/Elbow_method_(clustering))

-Now we can go ahead and capture our three clusters.
+Now, we can go ahead and capture our three clusters.

 ```python
 # Capture the 3 clusters